-Designing an amazing quote should be a top priority when you’re aiming to sell your maintenance services.
-All your competitors will send in a proposal that includes a quote and it’s likely that certain aspects of the document look very similar company to company.
+Designing an amazing quote should be a top priority when you’re maintenance selling.
+All your competitors will send in a proposal that includes a quote, and it’s likely that certain aspects of the document look very similar company to company.
 To stand out, it is of vital importance that your design is optimized.

 In short, your estimate should be:

 Something people actually want to look at

 If you’re still unsure about what a great quote looks like, we have you covered.
 Check out this step-by-step guide on writing building maintenance service quotes.
 And then be sure to download your free estimate template below!